wigging/genja/docs/getstarted.rst

 Usage
 -----

 Before running genja, create a project structure as shown below.
 The **content** directory contains Markdown files that are used to generate HTML files.
 The **templates** directory contains `Jinja <https://jinja.palletsprojects.com>`_ templates that are used to render the HTML pages.
 The **docs** directory contains the built website which can be hosted with GitHub Pages.
-Lastly, the **config.json** defines the URLs and directories for the project.
+Lastly, the **config.toml** defines the URLs and directories for the project.

 .. code:: text